knative/func/docs/function-developers/getting_started.md

 ## Cluster Setup

-To use Boson Functions, you'll need a Kubernetes cluster with Knative Serving and Eventing installed.
+To use Knative Functions, you'll need a Kubernetes cluster with Knative Serving and Eventing installed.
 If you have a recent version of OpenShift, you can simply install the Serverless Operator.
 If you don't have a cluster already, you can create a simple cluster with [kind](https://kind.sigs.k8s.io/).
-Follow these [step by step instructions](kind-setup.md) to install on your local machine.
+Follow these [step by step instructions](../provisioning/provision_kind.md) to install on your local machine.

-## Boson Tooling
+## Tooling

-The primary interface for Boson project is the `func` CLI.
+The primary interface for Knative Functions is the `func` CLI.
 [Download][func-download] the most recent version and install it some place within your `$PATH`.